 Conflict exists.
 The question is – can we conduct our conflicts constructively?
 These are a few tips for engaging in constructive conflict based on ancient Jewish teachings.

-Click here for 9Adar curriculum on this G-dcast video geared towards 5-9th grade classrooms.
+Click here for short 9Adar curricular units on this G-dcast video geared towards 5-9th grade classrooms.

 Click here for the “Sources Used in the G-dCast Video “Disagreements for the Sake of Heaven”.